CodingGarden/faqs/README.md

 * It keeps my energy / enthusiasm up.
 * I can point at the screen weather man style.
-* Right now, I sit while working from home.
-Standing during my streams is a nice change of pace.

 # History of Coding Garden

 ## How long have you been doing this?

-I have been live streaming for 2.5+ years.
+I have been live streaming for 4.5+ years.

 My first live stream was broadcasted to [YouTube on February 19th, 2018](https://www.youtube.com/watch?v=aql62xliRzE).
 My YouTube channel had about 300 subscribers at the time, and there were a max of 3 people in the chat.